minibits-cash/minibits_wallet/README.md

 - [x] Private contacts for payments
 - [x] Public contacts (followed users on NOSTR social network) for tipping and donations
 - [x] Load public contacts from custom NOSTR relay
-- [x] Wallet names as random public NIP05 identifiers (random123@minibits.cash)
+- [x] Wallet names as random public NOSTR addresses (random123@minibits.cash)
 - [x] Custom wallet names (myname@minibits.cash)
 - [ ] Wallet names usable as LNURL addresses
-- [ ] Private contacts with other than minibits.cash NIP05 identifiers and relays
+- [x] Private contacts with other than minibits.cash NOSTR adresses and relays

 Backup and recovery
 - [x] Local append-only backup of all coins in a database separate from wallet storage